We’re the Falcons!

 Our Class Story

-Please note that our PE lessons will be on Wednesdays and Fridays this term.
+Please note that this term our PE lessons will be on Wednesdays and we will be swimming on Mondays.

 Our topics this term